Deal alert! Northwest, our favorite company, is forming

 Note: We recommend speaking with a few accountants in Hawaii to make sure they can help you meet all of your federal, state, and local tax obligations.
 We offer detailed tips on How to Find an Accountant.

-If you have any questions about the cost of opening a Hawaii LLC, you can contact the Hawaii Business Registration Division.
+If you have any questions about the cost of opening a Hawaii LLC, you can contact the Hawaii Business Registration Division of the Hawaii Department of Commerce and Consumer Affairs.

 Hawaii LLC Costs FAQs

 It costs $50 to start a Hawaii LLC.
-This is a one-time filing fee for the LLC Articles of Organization.
+This is a one-time Hawaii LLC filing fee for submitting the LLC Articles of Organization.
+That’s the form that creates your business entity in Hawaii.

 Some LLCs may need a business license in Hawaii.
 This depends on your industry and where your LLC is located.
 The cost of local business permits varies.